Jeraldy/JeddyJs/README.md

 </body>
 </html>
 ```
-When running, our app will render its content into the div#root, therefore this div
+When running, Our app will render its content into the div#root, therefore this div
 should not be removed.
 The script tag with main.js is needed to load our compiled js files.
 This is a regular web page so feel free to add global css, icons etc..